 Another way we can use relative analysis is to identify stocks that are outperforming the overall index.

-List of Mining stocks
+Mining stocks list

 Listed below are some Mining company candidates to consider as you assemble your Portfolio.

-The list is not exhaustive by any means and no Investment in these companies is being recommended or implied.
+This Mining stocks list is not exhaustive by any means and no Investment in these companies is being recommended or implied.
 These stocks are just some of the current candidates on the Satori Traders watch list.
 As always, perform your own due diligence.

 Ely Gold Royalties (TSXV: ELY) (OTC: ELYGF)